webiny/Framework/src/Webiny/Component/Security/README.md

 The encoder component comes with a default `Crypt` driver, that uses the built in `Crypt` component, for hashing and verifying passwords.

 The driver requires that you have `Crypt` service defined.
 Just provide the name of the  service under `Params` and your encoder is ready.
-It is also very recommended that you define a `Salt` parameter that will be used to additionally secure the passwords.

 Example encoder configuration: